 Ultimately, as important as invoices are, they aren’t what brings in revenue—your products and services are.
 So, you want to spend as little time fiddling with invoices as possible so you can focus on building and enhancing those products and services.

 Most—not all, but most—businesses have some sort of growth as a goal.
 This growth could involve new products, new clients, and new employees.
-It takes time to learn and integrate software into your workflows, so you want whatever solution you choose to grow with you.
+Learning and integrating software into your workflows takes time, so you want whatever solution you choose to grow with you.

 Look for an invoicing platform that allows you to easily add new products and clients to your system and keep them organized.
 Your tools should also be able to grow with your team—some systems fall apart when there are too many hands in the pot.

 Finally, your software should be able to grow with the amount of revenue you’re bringing in.
 Some platforms have limits or high fees that can cause problems as your income grows—you should double-check these things and avoid them where possible.

 The best invoice app for small businesses should easily integrate with all of the other software and tools you use to operate your business.
 This is true of all software, but it’s especially important with invoicing, since customers may want to pay in a variety of ways.

 Important integrations to watch for are other financial tools, such as PayPal and Venmo, as well as your bank account.
 This ensures that you can take payments in a variety of ways while using the same invoice format and interface.

 Other integrations to consider are project management and time-tracking software, so you can easily log hours worked on a project.
 Debit and credit card processing platforms are also convenient, so you can easily accept those types of payments.